pratyushb25/ML-Project_dragline_factors/README.md

 ## Data Description

 The dataset used (`Dragline Factors V1.xlsx`) includes operational parameters and simulated pass factors for draglines.
 Inputs include Dragline type, method, and operational envelope, while outputs are the pass factors for multiple operational steps.
-The data is contextual for mining and machinery fields, but general concept calculating outputs from inputs still remains.
+The data is contextual for mining and machinery fields, but general concept of predicting outputs from historic data still remains.

 ### Columns
 - Input: Dragline, Method, Dip, Width, Coal Thickness, Pass Thicknesses
 - Output: Cast Factors, Dozer Push Factors, Dragline Factors, Total Prime Factors It's recommended to keep the input and output columns in their original place because the model relies on Excel's column labels to interact with the data.
-- The grey columns were not incorporated within the model.
+- The grey columns were not incorporated within the model, frankly I don't know enough about mining machinery to understand what they mean

 ## Model Details